gwpmad/CV/README.md

 **GroupM** (Feburary 2014 to October 2014)
 *Service Analyst*
-Required detailed operational expertise, and utilised my technical and problem-solving skills.
 GroupM comprises WPP's media investment management agencies.
+This was an operational role working with the group's widely-used internal media buying software.
+While this was not a coding role, it required detailed operational expertise, and utilised my technical ability and problem-solving skills.
+I worked closely with the software's development team, raising bugs, communicating feature requests and testing the system.

 **Investis** (March 2012 to September 2013)
 *Research, Analysis & Content Consultant*